Patrickengel97/ProductManagementSystem/README.md

 By efficiently organizing and retrieving product information, it facilitates streamlined inventory management, customization options, and product feature associations.
 Employing various SQL techniques, I have created a scalable and flexible solution that can be adapted to different business contexts.

+### Sample Queries

+Check out the [sample_queries.md](sample_queries.md) file to find various sample SQL queries that demonstrate the capabilities of this SQL project.